 Ride classifications are according to distance, with general guidelines for pace.
 Ride Leader pace of + or - may be used within any classification.
 For example 13-14 indicates that the leader pace will be between 13 and 14, but not faster than 14.
 The plus (+) designation is often used for Show and Go rides.
 As an example 13+ for a Show and Go ride indicates that the lowest rider pace may be 13 mph and could be faster depending on the riders present; in all cases Show and Go attendees are encouraged to bring friends to ensure they have someone to ride with.

-Up to 11 mph, mostly level terrain and distance under 20 miles.
-Designated sweep.
-Group will wait for all cyclists.
+Fun Rides: Distance less than 20 miles, pace less than 11 mph, group will wait for all cyclists.
 Frequent rest stops.
 Good pace for beginners and families.
-Try a D-Pace ride, if you're not sure of your abilities.
+Try a Fun Ride if you're not sure of your abilities.

 Please follow the above guidelines to help ensure an enjoyable ride for everyone on the ride.
 Pick a ride within your capability.
 If unsure what that is, go on a ride in the next lower classification from the one you think you can handle.
 Do not force the pace on a ride that is too easy for you.

 Arrive 10-15 minutes before the starting time so the ride can leave on time.
 Make sure your bike is in proper working order BEFORE you arrive; leaders are not expected to be mechanics.
 Carry a spare tube, patch kit, pump and at least one water bottle.
 Wearing a helmet on Club rides is required.Wearing IPods and other listening devices are not permitted on club rides.
 Obey all applicable traffic laws.
 Each cyclist assumes his/her own risk.
 Those who ride ahead of the leader are on their own.
 Notify the leader if you plan to leave the ride along the way.